-The School Board, upon recommendation of the Superintendent and subject to State regulations, annually establishes the dates for opening and closing classes, teacher institutes and in-services, length and dates of vacations and those days designated as legal school holidays.
-The school calendar shall have 185 days to insure 176 days of actual student attendance.
+The School Board, upon the Superintendent's recommendation and subject to State regulations, annually establishes the dates for opening and closing classes, teacher institutes and in-services, the length and dates of vacations, and the days designated as legal school holidays.
+The school calendar shall have a minimum of 185 days to ensure 176 days of actual student attendance.